Code-Institute-Submissions/soundkissstudio/README.md

 ### User stories

-As a primarily English speaking musician or creative requiring audio services in Taiwan, when searching online for local options I want to see somewhere that is shown to be both professional and inviting, offers interest grabbing services and actual samples of creative products that appeal to me.
+As a primarily English speaking musician or creative requiring audio services in Taiwan, when searching online for local options I want to find a service that appears to be both professional and inviting, offers interest grabbing services and actual samples of creative products that appeal to me.

 ## First Time Visitor